Tate Modern

 Artistic Variety

-Witness art from the full spectrum of artistic medium.
+Witness art from the full spectrum of artistic mediums.
 From painting, sculpture, drawing, and prints to photography, film, video, installations, and performance, Tate Modern has it all.
 Art ranging from 1500 to today is indiscriminately displayed.

 Iconic permanent collection

-One of the reasons Tate Modern can boast being amongst the world’s most visited modern art museums is its amazing permanent collection.
+One of the reasons Tate Modern can boast of being amongst the world’s most visited modern art museums is its amazing permanent collection.
 With iconic art such as Picasso’s ‘Weeping Woman’ and Monet’s ‘Water-Lilies’ on permanent display, no wonder they attract around 5.8 million visitors a year.

-Top floor viewing gallery
+Top-floor viewing gallery

 Those who aren’t as interested in art can also enjoy Tate Modern.
 The Blavatnik Building on the Southbank boasts amazing views of the Thames and London from the top floor viewing deck.
 This open-air viewing terrace boasts one of the best views of London across the Thames.